VPR BRANDS, LP (OTCMKTS:VPRB) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 Item 1.01.

-On February 18, 2020, VPR Brands, LP (the “Company”) issued a promissory note in the principal amount of $100,001 (the “Note”) to Kevin Frija, who is the Company’s Chief Executive Officer, President, principal financial officer, principal accounting officer and Chairman of the Board, and a significant stockholder of the Company.
-The principal amount due under the Note bears interest at the rate of 24% per annum, and the Note permits Mr. Frija to deduct one ACH payment from the Company’s bank account in the amount of $500 per business day until the principal amount due and accrued interest is repaid.
-Any unpaid principal amount and any accrued interest is due on February 18, 2021.
-The Note is unsecured.
+Further to the Equity Purchase Agreement, the Company agreed to reserve a sufficient number of shares of its common units for the Investor to the Equity Purchase Agreement and all other contracts between the Company and the Investor.

-The foregoing description of the Note does not purport to be complete and is qualified in its entirety by reference to the Note, a copy of which is filed as Exhibit 10.1 to this Current Report on Form 8-K and which is incorporated herein by reference.
+The Equity Purchase Agreement contains customary representations, warranties, covenants and conditions for a transaction of this type for the benefit of the parties.

-The information provided above in Item 1.01 above is incorporated by reference into this Item 2.03.
+The foregoing description of the Equity Purchase Agreement does not purport to be complete and is qualified in its entirety by reference to the Equity Purchase Agreement, a copy of which is filed as Exhibit 10.1 to this Current Report on Form 8-K and which is incorporated herein by reference.

 (d) Exhibits